qubitsec/plura/proposal/en/coupang/compare-xdr.md

 - operational alerting.

 ### 5. Forensics
-- evidence preserved at detection time,
+- preserving evidence at detection time,
-- not only through later manual collection.
+- rather than relying only on later manual collection.

 This is the basis for the statement that PLURA-XDR connects: